Lockheed DC-130: The drones

 Sensors included various cameras to satisfy the many different objectives of both low- and high-altitude sorties.
 These could be fixed, turreted, or scanning horizon-to-horizon film cameras; some provided fine detail of specific targets while others covered large areas.
 TV cameras that could be zoomed and panned were also installed.

 Numerous electronic receivers were built in to the drones.
 These were designed to intercept communications signals and transmissions of all sorts including radars, data links and ECM.
 The intercepted data was then transmitted to other aircraft, ground sites or satellites.
 Some of the receivers could be tuned by an operator in another airplane or on the ground.
 The function of some receivers was strictly defensive.
 When they detected and identified a signal as a threat, they would trigger a jamming signal, dispense chaff and/or initiate defensive maneuvers.

 The drones had a recovery system and receivers which permitted overriding of the mission program and flying the drone 'by hand'.
 The recovery sequence was triggered by the flight control computer at the preset position, unless overridden by the Drone Recovery Officer (DRO) in the control vehicle.
 Normally the drone was picked up by radar as it approached the recovery area and controlled by the DRO.
 Last minute course corrections were made as necessary and the recovery sequence triggered at the precise point to drop the drone on top of the waiting recovery helicopter.
 The on-board recovery system consisted of a servomechanism that shut down the engine, deployed a drag chute (to cause the drone to nose over) and opened the main parachute at a preset altitude.
 The recovery helicopter then flew over the main chute engaging a reinforced catch chute with a set of trailing hooks attached to an internal winch.
 The drone was then winched up to just below the recovery helicopter and flown back to base.
 An alternative method of recovery allowed the drone to reach the ground under the main chute.
 On ground impact a sensor operated a charge that severed the chute risers allowing the drone to be recovered.
 This method had a higher likelihood of damage and was not preferred.

 The DC-130 program was eventually discontinued in the early 2000s, as it was deemed too expensive to support.
 Launching a single drone required the maintenance and support for the DC-130, the drones, and (unless the drone was permanently expended during a live-fire missile shoot) the drone recovery helicopters such as USN SH-3 or USAF CH-3E and CH-53.

-At the outset of the 2003 invasion of Iraq, a U.S. Navy-flown DC-130 dropped three modified Firebee target drones borrowed from the U.S. Air Force.
+At the outset of the 2003 invasion of Iraq, a U.S. Navy-flown DC-130 dropped three modified Firebees borrowed from the U.S. Air Force.
 Two other drones were ground-launched.
 The unmanned aircraft flew over Baghdad spooling out clouds of chaff until they ran out of fuel and crashed; they led the flights of Tomahawk cruise missiles which devastated Baghdad.